-Documentation: Each nephrology trainee will keep a record of procedures using the procedure book provided at the beginning of fellowship.
+Documentation: Each nephrology trainee will keep a record of procedures using the new-innovation web-based software.
 The supervising attending physician will note proficiency and if trainee is self sufficient for the procedure.

-- o Urinalysis - Percutaneous biopsy of both native and transplanted kidneys (see Appendix 10: Renal Biopsy Check List and Appendix 11: Step-by-step Guide to Renal Biopsy) - Placement of temporary vascular access for hemodialysis and related procedures (Appendix 12: Step-by-step Guide to Central vein Cannulation) - Peritoneal dialysis (Appendix 13: Step-by-step Guide to Acute PD Catheter Insertion) - o Acute and chronic hemodialysis - o Continuous renal replacement therapy
+- o Urinalysis - Percutaneous biopsy of both native and transplanted kidneys (see Appendix 10: Renal Biopsy Check List and Appendix 11: Step-by-step Guide to Renal Biopsy)

+- Placement of temporary vascular access for hemodialysis and related procedures (Appendix 12: Step-by-step Guide to Central vein Cannulation) - Peritoneal dialysis (Appendix 13: Step-by-step Guide to Acute PD Catheter Insertion) - Acute and chronic hemodialysis - Continuous renal replacement therapy